Godzilla (1954 film): Music and sound effects

 There are conflicting reports as to how Godzilla's footsteps were created.
 One claim states that they were created with a knotted rope hitting a kettle drum that was recorded and processed through an echo box.
 Some Japanese texts claim that the footsteps were sourced from an explosion with the ending clipped off and processed through an electronic reverb unit.
 However, Ifukube told Cult Movies that the footsteps were created using a primitive amplifier that made a loud clap when struck.
 The optical recording equipment contained four audio tracks: one for principal dialogue, one for background chatter, ambient noises, tanks, planes, and one for the roars and footsteps.
 An independent audio track was used to prevent bleeding over other audio.

 The music and sound effects of Godzilla's rampage were recorded live simultaneously.
-While Ifukube conducted the NHK Philharmonic orchestra, foley artists watched Godzilla's rampage projected on a screen and used tin, concrete debris, wood, and other equipment to simulate sounds that would sync with the footage.
+While Ifukube conducted the NHK Philharmonic Orchestra, foley artists watched Godzilla's rampage projected on a screen and used tin, concrete debris, wood, and other equipment to simulate sounds that would sync with the footage.
 A new take would be needed if the foley artist had missed a cue.
 Many of Ifukube's themes and motifs associated with Godzilla were introduced in the film, such as the March, the Horror theme, and the Requiem.
-The "Self Defense Force March" had become synonymous with Godzilla that Ifukube later referred to it as "Godzilla's theme."
+The "Self Defense Force March" had become so synonymous with Godzilla that Ifukube later referred to it as "Godzilla's theme."
 Ifukube considered his music for the film his finest film score.